 The Post-Match Supplemental Offer and Acceptance Program® (SOAP®) gives eligible residency candidates who go Unmatched or Partially Matched during the Main Residency Match® the opportunity to obtain an available vacant position from NRMP’s® List of Unfilled Programs.

 The Post-Match SOAP occurs throughout Match Week.
 During this time, eligible residency candidates will view the List of Unfilled Programs from NRMP®, research and apply to 45 maximum programs, interview with programs, and participate in Offer Rounds.

-No residency candidate wants to imagine they might not Match, candidates who like to be prepared for each step of the Residency Match Season know the Post-Match SOAP could be a possibility depending on how well your Residency Match Season is going.
+While no residency candidate wants to think about not Matching, well-prepared candidates know the Post-Match SOAP could be a possibility--depending on how well their Residency Match Season is going.

 You may want to consider preparing for the Post-Match SOAP if you:

 Match Week and the Post-Match SOAP may feel far away, but it’s important to face the Post-Match head on.
 Residency candidates who understand the Post-Match and are fully ready to compete will have greater chances than those who did not take the time to prepare for the Post-Match.

 During the first 22 hours of the Post-Match SOAP: learn your Match Status and obtain the List of Unfilled Programs from NRMP’s® R3® system.
 Then, research, select, and apply to a maximum of 45 programs through ERAS.

 Wait for programs to contact you and interview.
 Interviews are typically over the phone or using a video chat service such as Zoom.